June 14, 2021

-"CEO of Texas power grid operator terminated in aftermath of winter storm" was first published by The Texas Tribune, a nonprofit, nonpartisan media organization that informs Texans — and engages with them — about public policy, politics, government and statewide issues.
+"Texas grid operator urges electricity conservation as many power generators are unexpectedly offline and temperatures rise" was first published by The Texas Tribune, a nonprofit, nonpartisan media organization that informs Texans — and engages with them — about public policy, politics, government and statewide issues.

 Sign up for The Brief, our daily newsletter that keeps readers up to speed on the most essential Texas news.

 Texas' main power grid struggled to keep up with the demand for electricity Monday, prompting the operator to ask Texans to conserve power until Friday.

 The Electric Reliability Council of Texas said in a statement Monday that a significant number of unexpected power plant outages, combined with expected record use of electricity due to hot weather, has resulted in tight grid conditions.
 Approximately 12,000 megawatts of generation were offline Monday, or enough to power 2.4 million homes on a hot summer day.

 ERCOT officials said the power plant outages were unexpected — and could not provide details as to what could be causing them.

 “I don't have any potential reasons [for the plant outages] that I can share at this time," said Warren Lasher, ERCOT senior director of systems planning, during a Monday call with media.
 “It is not consistent with fleet performance that we have seen over the last few summers."